gridap/GridapWorkshopNCI2023/website-admin-instructions.md

 ### Notebook, code, and markdown with Franklin

 Using `Literate.jl` permit to write a single `.jl` source file that can contain Julia code and markdown comments and can be transformed into a markdown page, a notebook and notebook-based slides.
-The website build with `Franklin.jl` has native support to integrate `.jl` scripts ready to me processed by `Literate.jl` in markdown.
+The website build with `Franklin.jl` has native support to integrate `.jl` scripts ready to be processed by `Literate.jl` in markdown.

 To allow `mdstring` to render correctly in Franklin, one need to set the page variable `literate_mds = true`.
 See [here](https://github.com/tlienart/Franklin.jl/pull/882) for details.